Toilet paper

 There are other uses for toilet paper, as it is a readily available household product.
-It can be used like facial tissue for blowing the nose or wiping the eyes.
-Some women may use the paper to absorb the bloody discharge that comes out of the vagina during menstruation.
+It can be used for blowing the nose or wiping the eyes (or other uses of facial tissue).
 It can be used to wipe off sweat or absorb it.
-Toilet paper can be used in cleaning like a less abrasive paper towel.
-As a prank, toilet papering is a form of temporary vandalism by adolescents and often directed at someone who has to clean up the mess.
+Some people may use the paper to absorb the bloody discharge that comes out of the vagina during menstruation.
+Toilet paper can be used in cleaning (like a less abrasive paper towel).
+As a teenage prank, "toilet papering" is a form of temporary vandalism.

 Most modern toilet paper in the developed world is designed to decompose in septic tanks, whereas some other bathroom and facial tissues are not.
 Wet toilet paper rapidly decomposes in the environment.
 Toilet paper comes in various numbers of plies (layers of thickness), from one- to six-ply, with more back-to-back plies providing greater strength and absorbency.
+Most modern domestic toilet paper is white, and embossed with a pattern, which increases the surface area of the paper, and thus, its effectiveness at removing waste.
 Some people have a preference for whether the orientation of the roll on a dispenser should be over or under.

 The use of paper for hygiene has been recorded in China in the 6th century AD, with specifically manufactured toilet paper being mass-produced in the 14th century.
 Modern commercial toilet paper originated in the 19th century, with a patent for roll-based dispensers being made in 1883.